meelgroup/csb/README.md

 ### Building with Nix
  Simply [install nix](https://nixos.org/download/), then build  `csb`:
 ```
-nix --extra-experimental-features 'nix-command flakes' shell github:meelgroup/csb#csb
+nix --extra-experimental-features 'nix-command flakes' build github:meelgroup/csb#csb
 ```

-The resulting binaries and libraries are exposed under the `result` symlink created by the build.
-Then you will have `csb` binary available and ready to use.
+Then you will have `csb` binary available at `result/bin/csb` and ready to use.

 If you want to build manually on MacOS or Linux, see the [build.md](https://github.com/meelgroup/csb/blob/main/scripts/build.md) file for detailed instructions.